U.S. Maple: Related acts

 Al Johnson and Mark Shippy were both previously in Shorty (1991–1994).
 Shippy and former U.S. Maple drummer Pat Samson are now in Miracle Condition.
 Shippy also plays in the two-piece band Invisible Things with Jim Sykes.

 Todd Rittmann now leads Chicago-based Dead Rider, in addition to being a member of Drag City band, Singer.
 He was formerly a guitarist in The Mercury Players and Cheer-Accident.

 Johnson made appearances both live and on record with no-wave band Lake of Dracula, (1995–1997) where he was billed simply as "The Manhattanite", alongside members of The Scissor Girls, The Flying Luttenbachers, and Couch.

 References in other media

 Chicago punk/rock band Alkaline Trio's song, "Goodbye Forever", which appears on the Alkaline Trio's EP I Lied My Face Off features a line: "Remember last April when we saw U.S. Maple? / Somehow the singer showed the Fireside exactly how I feel."

 In the film High Fidelity (2000), a number of scenes which take place in the record store display a U.S. Maple poster attached to the front of the counter.
 Frontman Al Johnson cameos in the film as an obsessive collector who is repeatedly turned away from buying a particularly rare record (the French import of Safe as Milk by Captain Beefheart & His Magic Band).

+Additionally, their early 2000s live performances were, as said by Zach Hill on an interview, of inspiration for the specifically complex songwriting of the song "Hacker" for Death Grips.